jmonlong/docker-ttmars/README.md

 I also tweaked some of the helper scripts to:
 - work when TT-Mars is installed somewhere else
 - be able to specify the threads used during the LRA alignment
-- work with genomes other than hg38 or hg19 (inc. to work on a small toy example).
+- work with genomes other than hg38 or hg19 (inc. to work on a small toy example below).

 In the container, the original TT-Mars scripts are in `/build/TT-Mars`.
 The tweaked scripts are in `/build/TT-Mars-tweaked`.